neerajjha549/Cosmic-Dodge-WS-Game/README.md

 # Cosmic Dodge - Real-time WebSocket Game

-Cosmic Dodge is a multiplayer, real-time, browser-based game built with Python `websockets` and `asyncio` on the backend, and HTML/CSS/JavaScript on the frontend.

-Players control a ship and must dodge a continuous stream of asteroids.
-The last player standing wins the round.
+A real-time, multiplayer browser game where you pilot a spaceship and dodge a relentless onslaught of asteroids.
+The last player standing wins!
+This game is built with Python and WebSockets, perfect for playing with friends over a local network (LAN).

-## Features
+## ✨ Features

--   **Real-time Multiplayer:** Play with multiple people in the same game world.
+-   **Real-Time Multiplayer:** Play with multiple people on the same network.

--   **Asynchronous Server:** Built on Python's `asyncio` for high-performance handling of many concurrent connections.

--   **Authoritative Server:** All game logic, physics, and state are handled by the server to prevent cheating.

--   **Simple & Scalable:** The design is straightforward and can be extended with new features.
+-   **Simple & Fun:** Easy to learn, difficult to master.
+The objective is simply to survive.

--   **Browser-based Client:** No installation required for players, just a modern web browser.
+-   **LAN Party Ready:** Designed to be easily hosted and joined on a local network.

+-   **Round-Based Gameplay:** After a winner is decided, a new round automatically begins after a short cooldown.

-## Technology Stack
+## 🛠️ Technology Stack

--   **Backend:** Python, `websockets`, `asyncio`

--   **Frontend:** HTML5 Canvas, JavaScript (ES6+), CSS
+-   **Server:** Python 3 with `asyncio` and the `websockets` library.

+-   **Client:** HTML, CSS, and modern JavaScript (ES6+).

 ## How to Run